Legit-Labs/legitify/README.md

 - `--org`: will limit the analysis to the specified GitHub organizations or GitLab group
 - `--repo`: will limit the analysis to the specified GitHub repositories or GitLab projects
 - `--scm`: specify the source code management platform.
 Possible values are: `github` or `gitlab`.
 Defaults to `github`.
 Please note: when running on GitLab, `--scm gitlab` is required.
+- `--enterprise`: will specifiy which enterprises should be analyzed.
+Please note: in order to analyze an enterprise, an enterprise slug must be provided.

 ```